 During evolution humans lost the ability to produce vitamin C due to an inactivation of an important enzyme and subsequently, we are now strictly dependent on obtaining Vitamin C through dietary intake (Source: OUP).

 In addition to this, vitamin C is depleted during a fever, viral illness, toxin exposure, stress and during treatments of antibiotics, cortisone, chemotherapy, aspirin, and pain medicines, so it’s important to replete this vital nutrient when indicated.

 As vitamin C is involved in countless cellular pathways, the use of high dose vitamin C has been implicated in supporting our health in several different ways:

 - Infection: Viruses activate NF-kb (a protein that responds to infection), and vitamin C has been found to inhibit NF-kb, helping lower inflammation and the ability of a virus to replicate (Source: NIH.GOV).
 Emerging evidence suggests that high intake of vitamin C may be useful to reduce COVID symptoms and it has been found to improve overall health outcomes (Source: Biomedcentral).

 - Stress: vitamin C has a high concentration in the adrenal glands and is used up rapidly during times of stress.

-- Collagen/Structure: Vitamin C is necessary for the synthesis of collagen.
+- Collagen/Structure: vitamin C is necessary for the synthesis of collagen.
 Type I collagen is also a major structural protein in the lungs and is stimulated during certain inflammatory reactions in the lungs.

 - Antioxidant: vitamin C acts as a potent antioxidant and protects cells from oxidative stress.